New Poem Thingies (doodles/wrks in progress?)

 of his testimony, witness,

-his brutal, bruising youth.
+of his brutal, bruising youth.